 Cocaine is made from leaves harvested from the coca plant, which is indigenous to South America.
 It has a number of alkaloid compounds and has been a staple of Andean life for thousands of years.
 Miners and others who work in the Andes chew on the leaves to help them cope with the altitude.

 One of the alkaloids found in the coca leaf is cocaine, which is a stimulant.
-It can be extracted and sold in many forms.
+Cocaine is extracted and sold in many forms.
 The most common forms are a white powder as well as a crystalline form that is referred to as “crack” cocaine.
 Users of these substances consume them by snorting, smoking, or injecting the drug into their bodies.

 The Effects of Cocaine Consumption